BlokasLabs/pisound-docs/Pisound-&-Pure-Data.md

-# pisound & Pure Data
+# Pisound & Pure Data

-Using pisound you can run your Pure Data patches straight from a USB thumb drive with a press of a button with no need to connect an external monitor, keyboard or mouse.
+Using Pisound you can run your Pure Data patches straight from a USB thumb drive with a press of a button with no need to connect an external monitor, keyboard or mouse.

 Plug in a USB drive containing your Pure Data patch, main patch file called **main.pd**, plug in any additional MIDI controller/keyboard, press The Button and Voilà!